ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 service can be decomposed into some peer tunnel interface sub- services and IP connectivity sub-service.
 If some metrics are evaluated to indicate unhealthy for specific sub-service, some symptoms will be present.
-Incident process may identify the network incident based on symptoms, and then report it to incident handler within the Operation Support System (OSS).
+Incident process comprising both incident client and incident server functionalities may identify the network incident based on symptoms, and then report it to incident handler within the Operation Support System (OSS).
 So, SAIN can be one way to identify network incident, services, sub-services and metrics can be preconfigured via